tiesselune/git-jam/README.md

     git jam config sftp.user "j.tiesselune"
     git jam config sftp.password "******"

 If you don't provide your password (*and you really should not*), your ssh keypair will be used (`id_rsa` & `id_rsa.pub`).
+Optionally, you can configure a different key by setting the `sftp.privateKeyName` option:

+    git jam config sftp.privateKeyName <Relative path to your private key starting from HOME/.ssh>

 > The `-g` option is optional.
 Usually, the host and path are the same for every user of your repo, so you should probably use it for that.
-But you probably don't want everyone in your team sharing your username.
+But you probably don't want everyone in your team sharing your username/password.

 > **Under Windows**, Mysysgit might transform your path to `C:\\something` which obviously won't work on linux remote hosts.
 You can always change it directly in the `.jamconfig` file.